 Most of the options on this list are good choices for your Hellcat.
 I recommend avoiding the ADE brand based on my experience, but your experiences may be different.

-If money is a factor, but you still want a top-notch optic, take a look at the Swampfox Sentinel.
+If you want a top-notch optic that won’t break the bank, take a look at the Swampfox Sentinel.

 However, if you need a good red dot and your budget is tight, the SIG Romeo Zero is a good choice.
 You give up the water-resistance and take on a polymer body.
 If you take care of it, it should treat you right.

 Just find the one that makes sense for you and get to the range!

 GunsHolstersAndGear.com is a for-profit website that I own.
 This is a true American small business and not part of a large, international conglomerate.
 You might be surprised at which other gun and firearms sites are owned by large corporations.

 I earn money through the use of affiliate links to partners like Optics Planet and Palmetto State Armory.
 When you choose to purchase something through one of those links, I earn a small commission.
 Those links do not alter your price.
 I do not see what any individual buys nor do I get your email address or other information.